-In varietate concordia (in English: united in diversity10) is the official Latin motto of the EU, adopted in 2000.
+In varietate concordia (in English: united in diversity) is the official Latin motto of the EU, adopted in 2000.
 According to the European Commission,

-The motto means that, via the EU, Europeans are united in working together for peace and prosperity, and that the many different cultures, traditions and languages in Europe are a positive asset for the continent.11 [emphasis added]
+The motto means that, via the EU, Europeans are united in working together for peace and prosperity, and that the many different cultures, traditions and languages in Europe are a positive asset for the continent. [emphasis added]

-In Europe's multilingual setup, all 24 official EU languages are granted equal status by the EU Charter and the Treaty on the EU; moreover, the EU is home to over 60 regional and minority languages, in addition to migrant languages and various sign languages, spoken by some 50 million people.
-Figure 2 shows the languages in danger in Europe according to the UNESCO Atlas of the World's Languages in Danger (Moseley, 2010).12 In this map black flags correspond to already extinct languages.
+In Europe's multilingual setup, all 24 official EU languages are granted equal status by the EU Charter and the Treaty on the EU; moreover, the EU is home to over 60 regional and minority languages which are protected and promoted under the European Charter for Regional or Minority Languages (ECRML) treaty since 1992, 16 in addition to migrant languages and various sign languages, spoken by some 50 million people.
+Figure 2 shows the languages in danger in Europe according to the UNESCO Atlas of the World's Languages in Danger (Moseley, 2010).
+17 In this map black flags correspond to already extinct languages.